KallistiOS/KallistiOS/doc/README.md

 `https://sourceforge.net/projects/cadcdev/`

+[^1]: Note that this name is _not_ to be confused or associated with either the professional development company Kalisto Software* or the cracking group "Kalisto".

-* "Sega", "Dreamcast", and NAOMI are registered trademarks of Sega Corporation.
+[^2]: "Sega", "Dreamcast", and NAOMI are registered trademarks of Sega Corporation.
   "Nintendo" and "Gameboy Advance" are registered trademarks of Nintendo of America Kalisto Software is a registered trademark of Kalisto Software, Inc.
   "PlayStation" is a registered trademark of Sony Computer Entertainment America